 Some have argued that, if easy money promotes risk-taking, and if increased risk-taking in turn raises the odds of a future crisis, then monetary policy should be less aggressive in responding to downturns, effectively sacrificing near-term economic stabilization goals in the interest of longer-run financial stability (Adrian and Duarte 2016; Adrian and Liang 2018; Kashyap and Stein in this symposium).
 We are more agnostic on this point.
 While this tradeoff may be valid in principle, quantitative guidance for policymakers depends on calculation of the costs and benefits of particular strategies.
-We know too little about critical quantitiesincluding the share of the variation in risk appetite attributable to monetary policy; the precise macroeconomic effects of the risk-taking channel; the relative contributions of monetary, regulatory, institutional, and other factors to bouts of financial instability; the role of initial conditions; and the long-run costs of financial instability-to do reliable cost-benefit analyses.
-Existing attempts to do such analyses have not provided clear answers.
-Moreover, there may be times-perhaps following a period of crisis or recession-when the risk appetites of lenders, investors, and entrepreneurs are too low to promote healthy growth.
+We know too little about critical quantities-including the share of the variation in risk appetite attributable to monetary policy; the precise macroeconomic effects of the risk-taking channel; the relative contributions of monetary, regulatory, institutional, and other factors to bouts of financial instability; the role of initial conditions; and the long-run costs of financial instability-to do reliable cost-benefit analyses, and attempts to do such analyses have not provided clear answers (Svensson 2017; Gourio, Kashyap, and Sim 2018; Ajello and Pike 2022).
+Moreover, it is plausible that there may be times-perhaps following a period of crisis or recession-when the risk appetites of lenders, investors, and entrepreneurs are too low to promote healthy growth.
 That possibility is consistent with our evidence that most large changes in risk appetite involve greater rather than less risk aversion, so that many periods of increasing risk appetite involve a return to a normal level from below.
 When risk appetite is too low, more aggressive easing of monetary policy than justified by macroeconomic conditions alone could in principle be warranted.
 Finally, the fact that the risk-taking channel likely induces stronger effects of monetary policy on the economy than can be accounted for by neoclassical policy channels alone implies that the cost of attenuating the policy response to recessions due to financial stability concerns could be high, especially if there are alternative policy tools for dealing with financial risks.

-&lt;sup>15In preliminary work, using structural vector autoregressions with high-frequency identification, we decompose policy shocks into two components, one due to changes in risk appetite and the other due to changes in other factors.
+&lt;sup>16 In preliminary work, using structural VARs with high-frequency identification, we decompose policy shocks into two components, one due to changes in risk appetite and the other due to changes in other factors.
 Our estimates suggest that the risk-taking channel explains a significant portion of the effects of monetary policy on output and inflation.